squidypal/LethalCompanyRichPresence/README.md

 Tells anyone who checks your discord status

-- Wether or not you're in game
+- Whether or not you're in game
 - If you're meeting quota and by how much / little
 - How much time you have until the quota deadline